The Best MacBook Pro Accessories in 2020

 USB C Dock

 If you plan to use your MacBook Pro at a desk all the time, you need to invest in a USB C dock or a Thunderbolt 3 Dock.
-This accessory lets you plug a MacBook Pro into one cable to charge and connect to external storage, monitors and other accessories.
-Three models stand out to us in 2019.
+This accessory lets you plug a MacBook Pro into one cable to charge and connect to external storage, monitors, and other accessories.
+Three models stand out to us in 2020.

 The Belkin Thunderbolt 3 Express Dock is a USB C dock that is perfect for power users and professionals.
 This supports two monitors at up to 4K and a ton of connectivity options.
 Read our Belkin Thunderbolt 3 Express Dock Review for more on what this dock does right and the limitations. $299 at Amazon.

-The OWC ThunderBolt 3 dock comes with loads of ports, support for multiple monitors and there are front-facing ports, plus a Micro SD card and SD card slot.
-This is my favorite ThunderBolt 3 dock for the MacBook Pro.
+The OWC Thunderbolt 3 dock comes with loads of ports, support for multiple monitors and there are front-facing ports, plus a Micro SD card and SD card slot.
+This is my favorite Thunderbolt 3 dock for the MacBook Pro.
 A full review is coming soon.
 It features 14 ports and can charge the 15-inch MBP at full speed. $299 at OWC and Amazon.

 The Moshi Symbus USB C dock is a small, one cable connection that lets you connect a 4K monitor with HDMI, Gigabit Ethernet, 2 USB ports and supports USB C charging at 65W.
 This is perfect for MacBook Pro owners who don’t need multiple monitors connected or a ton of accessories.
 It’s much cheaper than many USB C docks that cater to power users or businesses.
 One catch is that this charges the 15-inch MacBook Pro slower than the standard charger, but it will still charge.
 Check out our Moshi Symbus review for more details. $164.95 at Amazon.

-Another excellent option is the OWC USB-C travel Dock, which includes two USB 3.1 ports, 60W Pass-Through, HDMI and an SD Card slot.
+Another excellent option is the OWC USB-C Travel Dock, which includes two USB 3.1 ports, 60W Pass-Through, HDMI, and an SD Card slot.
 It’s only $39.99 and it also works with your iPad Pro.

 Yohann MacBook Pro Stand